Ericsson/ecchronos/.github/ISSUE_TEMPLATE/feature-request.md

 ---
-name: Report a issue
+name: Feature request
-about: Report a issue
+about: Suggest an idea for this project
 title: "[Descriptive Title of the User Story Capitalized Using Chicago style capitalization.]"
-labels: ''
+labels: enhancement
 assignees: ''

 ---